 Obama in various eligibility suits.
 The FEC links follow the

-return their results, search the table on "Perkins" or "Coie"
+queries return their results, search the table for "Perkins" or "Coie"

 The Obama File --

 October 2012 is the final Federal Elections Commission (FEC) report.

 Obama For America, Obama's campaign organization, ceased operations